nagashreepoojari/NatureGram/README.md

 # NatureGram
-This is a sample flask application about national parks and many more
+This is a sample flask application about national parks and many more..